John Sterling (sportscaster): Announcing mannerisms

-Sterling has several idiosyncrasies that mark his broadcasts as distinctive, very unusual, if also divisive.
-In addition to a colorful vocal personality, Sterling has distinguished himself for sometimes characterizing plays differently than they may appear and for his announcing errors, habits that spark high feelings in fans and lead to comparisons with announcers like Phil Rizzuto.
+Sterling had several idiosyncrasies that marked his broadcasts as distinctive, very unusual, if also divisive.
+One of his signature radio remarks was his home run call "It is high, it is far, it is gone!"
+Sterling was known for devising a personalized home run catchphrase for every Yankee player.

-Following the final out of a Yankees victory, Sterling calls "Ballgame over!
+Following the final out of a Yankees victory, Sterling called "Ballgame over!
 Yankees win!
 Theeeeeee Yankees win!"
-The length of the word "the" is held longer after dramatic victories, as well as after victories resulting in championships (which Sterling also punctuates by saying the name of whichever series is over).
+The length of the word "the" was held longer after dramatic victories, as well as after victories resulting in championships (which Sterling also punctuated by saying the name of whichever series is over).
 It has been played over the public address system at Yankee Stadium after every Yankees victory for the past several seasons, right before Frank Sinatra's cover of "Theme from New York, New York" is played.
 The phrase evolved from Sterling's call of Mel Hall's game-winning three-run homer in the ninth inning on May 27, 1991, to give the Yankees a dramatic Memorial Day win over the Boston Red Sox.

-One of his signature radio remarks is his home run call "It is high, it is far, it is gone!"
-Sterling is known for devising a personalized home run catchphrase for every Yankee player.

-For back to back home runs, especially homers from opposite sides of the plate, Sterling references Harry Belafonte's "Zombie Jamboree" by saying "it's a back to back! ... and a belly to belly!"
-In addition, sometimes before a pitch he will say "theeeeeee pitch", lengthening the word the.
-If a batter swings and misses, Sterling will often say "cuuuuut on-and-missed", elongating the word cut, followed by on-n-miss pronounced as one quick word.
-After a strikeout swinging, he says "STRUCK HIM OUT SWINGING!", and for a strikeout looking he calls "STRIIIIKE THREE!", elongating the 'I' in strike.

-In all cases when Sterling emphasizes the word "the", as is one of his signatures, he uses not the long ē ("thee") but the schwa ə ("thuh").
+In all cases when Sterling emphasized the word "the", as was one of his signatures, he used not the long ē ("thee") but the schwa ə ("thuh").

-Criticism

-Sterling's style of play calling is heavily criticized in the media.
-He is regularly criticized by Craig Carton and Phil Mushnick for his inaccurate calls.
-Jim Norton of The Opie and Anthony Show routinely mocked Sterling's player nicknames and his emphasis on the "mmm" sound before saying "mmm-it is high, mmm-it is far. ..."